Lockheed SR-71 Blackbird: Shape and threat avoidance

 The SR-71 featured chines, a pair of sharp edges leading aft from either side of the nose along the fuselage.
 These were not a feature on the early A-3 design; Frank Rodgers, a doctor at the Scientific Engineering Institute, a CIA front organization, discovered that a cross-section of a sphere had a greatly reduced radar reflection, and adapted a cylindrical-shaped fuselage by stretching out the sides of the fuselage.
 After the advisory panel provisionally selected Convair's FISH design over the A-3 on the basis of RCS, Lockheed adopted chines for its A-4 through A-6 designs.

 Aerodynamicists discovered that the chines generated powerful vortices and created additional lift, leading to unexpected aerodynamic performance improvements.
 For example, they allowed a reduction in the wings' angle of incidence, which added stability and reduced drag at high speeds, allowing more weight to be carried, such as fuel.
 Landing speeds were also reduced, as the chines' vortices created turbulent flow over the wings at high angles of attack, making it harder to stall.
 The chines also acted like leading-edge extensions, which increase the agility of fighters such as the F-5, F-16, F/A-18, MiG-29, and Su-27.
 The addition of chines also allowed the removal of the planned canard foreplanes.
 (Note: See Blackbird with Canards image for visual.)

 Propulsion system or powerplant

 Complete powerplant

+The Blackbird Story (1972) Official Department of Defense promotional film reel.

 The SR-71 used the same powerplant as the A-12 and YF-12.
 It consists of three main parts: inlet, J58 engine and its nacelle, and ejector nozzle.
 "Typical for any supersonic powerplant the engine cannot be considered separately from the rest of the powerplant.
 Rather, it may be regarded as the heat pump in the over-all system of inlet, engine, and nozzle.
 The net thrust available to propel the aircraft may be to a large extent controlled by the performance of the inlet and nozzle rather than by the physical potentialities of the engine alone."
-This is illustrated for the Blackbird by the thrust contributions from each component at Mach 3+ with maximum afterburner: inlet 54%, engine 17.6%, ejector nozzle 28.4%.
+Above Mach 3 in maximum afterburner, the Blackbird's inlet contributed 54% of the thrust; the ejector nozzle, 28.4%; and the engine, 17.6%.